csofong/csofong/README.md

 ### 🚀 Currently Building

-**Atrium — Executive Command Desk**
+**Atrium | The Executive Command Desk**
 > Managing time has become a job within the job.
-Atrium helps EAs, founders, and lean teams manage scheduling, multi-timezone coordination, travel, priorities, and productivity — all from one centralised desk.
+Atrium helps EAs, founders, and lean teams manage scheduling, multi-timezone coordination, travel, priorities, and productivity  all from one centralised desk.

 - 🗓️ Scheduling & diary management
 - 🌍 Multi-timezone intelligence & conflict detection